 All areas receiving system sand, sand fill, side-slope tapering and fill extensions shall be raked or tilled to remove the organic layer (grass, leaves, forest litter, etc.).
-When needed to meet vertical separation distances, the topsoil may be left in-place and tilled.
 If a backhoe/excavator is used to till the site, fit it with chisel teeth and till the site.
 The backhoe/excavator shall remain outside of the proposed system sand area and all areas that will be impacted by side-slope tapering.
-While tilling, remove all stones larger than 3 in, stumps roots, grass, brush and other organic matter or debris from the excavated system site.
+While tilling, remove all stones larger than 6 in, stumps roots, grass, brush and other organic matter or debris from the excavated system site.

 - For in-ground bed systems, excavate the system bed as necessary below original grade.
-Using an excavator or backhoe, tilt the bucket teeth perpendicular to the bed and use the teeth to rake furrows 2 in 6 in deep into the bottom of the entire area receiving system sand or sand fill. - For elevated bed systems, remove all organics in the footprint of the dispersal area prior to installing system sand.
+Using an excavator or backhoe, tilt the bucket teeth perpendicular to the bed and use the teeth to rake furrows 2 - 6 in deep into the bottom of the entire area receiving system sand or sand fill. - For elevated bed systems remove all organics and topsoil (O & A soil horizons) in the footprint of the dispersal area prior to installing system sand; for percolation rates of 61 120 MPI, remove the organics, the topsoil may be left in-place and tilled.
 Next, use an excavator or backhoe to rake furrows 2 in 6 in deep into the receiving area.